 PS: I highly recommend you change this URL since hackers and bots will be trying to break into it non-stop as soon as they find it.
 Several great plugins enable you to do this.

 Web hosting can cost as low as $3/month to hundreds of dollars per month.
 Either way, what you pay for is generally what you’re going to get.

 If you choose a low-end shared hosting platform for dollars a month, your thriftiness will mean slow speeds and lackluster support.
 However, if you’re willing to invest more in a high-end hosting package, you can expect lightning-fast loading times and A+ support.

 If you’re looking for a fantastic blog hosting company with great prices, I recommend Cloudways.
 They’re my host and have always given me fantastic service.

 I don’t know a lot about my niche.
 Can I still start a blog there?

 While you should have some expertise in the niche you’re targeting, the truth is you don’t need to be a pro in a given industry to start blogging for it.
-As long as you give credit, you can reference other resources all throughout your blog posts.
+As long as you give credit, you can reference other resources throughout your blog posts.